 Maybe it’s one of those “you had to be there” stories, but it happened over a decade ago, and I’m still giggling about it.

 My daughter was approaching her first birthday, and I was at one of those wonderful new-mommy-playdates.
-Everyone there was in the same boat, about to experience our first holiday season with a child, and we sat for hours talking about the type of stuff you can only talk about at that stage in your life.
+Everyone was in the same boat, about to experience our first holiday season with a child, and we sat for hours talking about the type of stuff you can only talk about at that stage in your life.

 Out of the blue, one of the moms asked the group: